Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_policy_assignment_non_compliance_message_settings"></a> [policy\_assignment\_non\_compliance\_message\_settings](#input\_policy\_assignment\_non\_compliance\_message\_settings)

 Description: Settings for the non-compliance messages of policy assignments.
 This is used to ensure that the non-compliance messages are set correctly for policy assignments that do not have them set.
   The object has the following optional attributes:
 - `fallback_message_enabled` - (Optional) Whether to enable the fallback message for policy assignments that do not have a non-compliance message set.
 Defaults to `true`.
 - `fallback_message` - (Optional) The fallback message to use for policy assignments that do not have a non-compliance message set.
 Defaults to "This resource {enforcementMode} be compliant with the assigned policy."
 - `fallback_message_unsupported_assignments` - (Optional) A list of policy assignment names that do not support non-compliance messages.
 Defaults to a list of Azure Landing Zones policy assignments that do not support non-compliance messages.
-- `enforecement_mode_placeholder` - (Optional) The placeholder to use for the enforcement mode in the fallback message.
+- `enforcement_mode_placeholder` - (Optional) The placeholder to use for the enforcement mode in the fallback message.
 Defaults to "{enforcementMode}".
 - `enforced_replacement` - (Optional) The replacement string to use for the enforcement mode when the policy assignment is enforced.
 Defaults to "must".
 - `not_enforced_replacement` - (Optional) The replacement string to use for the enforcement mode when the policy assignment is not enforced.
 Defaults to "should".